Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 buyers are welcome, but regulations require that only Ontario, Canada deliveries are permitted.

+The brewery wants to present _all available options_ to customers.
+If they qualify for more than one delivery method, they should be able to choose.

 ## Anniversary Party

 This is an example of a promotional rule that Britannia ran on their fifth